canonical/snapd/CONTRIBUTING.md

 this.

 Start a [rebase][github-rebase] from the original parent commit of your first commit.
-Ensure you do not  rebase on-top of the current "master" as this means changes from the _master_ branch will be shown in the GitHub UI as part of your changes, making the verification more confusing.
+Ensure you do not  rebase on-top of the current "main" as this means changes from the _main_ branch will be shown in the GitHub UI as part of your changes, making the verification more confusing.

-Merging using GitHub's [Rebase and merge][github-rebase-merge] command will replay your commits on top of the current master.
+Merging using GitHub's [Rebase and merge][github-rebase-merge] command will replay your commits on top of the current main.
 This ensures a linear git history.